February 5, 2020

 Thanks to these advances, when a fire fighter is diagnosed with PTSD as a result of the job, the law is now on their side to help recover lost wages and pay for treatment.

-is a comprehensive treatment center exclusively for IAFF members struggling with addiction, PTSD and other co-occurring behavioral health issues.
+The IAFF Center of Excellence for Behavioral Health Treatment and Recovery is a comprehensive treatment center exclusively for IAFF members struggling with addiction, PTSD and other co-occurring behavioral health issues.
 Call today for a no-obligation free and confidential screening for you or a loved one: (844) 273-1550.

 Lauren Kosc, M.A., LCPC is a behavioral health specialist, clinician and blog writer for the International Association of Fire Fighters.
 If you are an IAFF member in recovery and want to share your story, contact [email protected].